For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Marc Leishman: "I think it's a fun golf course.
 If you're playing well, you can make a lot of birdies.
 If you're not playing well, you can make bogeys.
 But I think this is a fun golf course because there are birdies out there.
 If you're willing to take it on, you can have a low score.
 But at the same time, if you do take it on, you're bringing in that big number into it as well.
 I think that's a good indication of a good golf course.
 I think this is one of them."

 Path to Victory: Below are the end of round positions for the last 8 winners:

 Incoming form of winners since 2010:

 The mix of recent winners here is interesting.
-Leishman and Watson are creative shot-shapers who blasted their way to victory whereas Streelman, Duke, Jacobson and Perry were far more accurate from the tee.
-Greens in regulation over the past 5 renewals has become of secondary importance to high quality birdie making powered by high class putting.
-All 6 of these winners sat in the top 17 for putting average across the week with a sub-1.7 Putts per GIR looking an essential target for victory.
+2-time winner Bubba Watson blasted his way to victory, but he's undoubtedly a creative shot-shaper.
+Last year's winner Jordan Spieth and Marc Leishman are also ball-flight movers who thrive on tree-lined tests.
+Knox, Streelman, Duke, Jacobson and Perry were far more accurate from the tee.
+Greens in regulation over the past renewals has become of secondary importance to high quality birdie making powered by high class putting.
+All 8 of these winners sat in the top 17 for putting average across the week with a sub-1.7 Putts per GIR looking an essential target for victory.

 My selections are as follows: